 by Marcia Hinds – Megan and Ryan’s Mom

-While this treatment isn’t yet approved by the Food and Drug Administration (FDA), the early results are promising and providing a dose of hope for our families.
+While this treatment isn’t yet approved by the Food and Drug Administration (FDA), the early results are providing a dose of hope for our families.
 Microbiota transplants could be one of the big guns used in the future to win our war against autism.

 At the end of the eight-week research trial, the participants showed a significant increase in the diversity of their gut microbiome.
 These changes in the microbiome seemed to lead to significant long-term reductions in autism symptoms.